-If you’re hungry, there’s a bar and a mini-market in the campgrounds.
-There is also an area for internet surfing, although I didn’t see any physical place for it.
+If you’re hungry, there’s a bar and a mini-market in the camp-grounds.
+There was also an area for internet surfing, although I didn’t manage to spot it.

-But there must be something in the water though, because after shampooing, my hair looked like this when it dried … I look like Morgan!
-Scary eh?
+But there must be something in the water though, because after shampooing, my hair looked especially fluffy as it dried.

 For example, this heated mud pool below.
 He explained that mud pools like these are the cause that there were fewer needs for pharmacies in the area because of the medicinal properties of the mud and also the sulphur gasses.

 Not sure if you could see it bubbling in the picture there, it’s supposed to be escaping gasses rather than boiling mud.